 That one is more important than anything Obama has ever done with Bill Ayers.

-That one is now a bigger point, a more interesting point, more controversial point than Obama's own racist preacher, Jeremiah Wright.
+That one is now a bigger point, a more interesting point, a more controversial point than Obama's own racist preacher, Jeremiah Wright.

 We're supposed to get worked up over McCain using the term that one, but we are not even supposed to investigate Obama's close friendship with a man who blows up government buildings.

-Okay, we're gonna go to the phones.
+Okay, we're going to go to the phones.

 People have, as is the usual case lately, been patiently waiting.